PhilippeW83440/CarND-MPC-Project/README.md

 ### MPC Solver

-To summarize: we are solving a non-linear minimization problem.
-Minimizing a defined cost function given a set of constraints (provided by the state equations and actuators constraints).
+To summarize: we are solving a non-linear minimization problem, minimizing a defined cost function given a set of constraints (provided by the state equations and actuators constraints).

 The input of our solver/minimizer is the current state vector: